Warning! Your browser is extremely outdated and not web standards compliant.

 Did You Know?

-If you pursue a career in Business Analytics, your role will not be the same as a data scientist!
+If you pursue a career in business analytics, your role will not be the same as a data scientist!

 A data science position, such as business intelligence architect, systems analyst, data engineer, data warehouse specialist, or data mining analyst, requires more technical skills.
 A data scientist’s main goal is to ask questions and locate potential avenues of study.
 They predict potential trends and find better ways to analyze information, accomplishing this by using techniques that combine computer science, statistics, and machine learning to parse through and explore massive, disparate, and disconnected data sets.